ON THIS PAGE: You will learn about how doctors describe a tumor's growth or spread. This is called the stage. Use the menu to see other pages.

 Doctors use diagnostic tests to find out the cancer’s stage, so staging may not be complete until all of the tests are finished.
 Knowing the stage helps the doctor to decide what kind of treatment is best, and it can help predict a patient's prognosis, which is the chance of recovery.
 There are different stage descriptions for different types of cancer.

 There is no standard staging system for pheochromocytoma or paraganglioma.
-The tumors are described as localized, regional, or metastatic:
+Each tumor will be described as localized, regional, or metastatic:

 Localized pheochromocytoma.
 The tumor is detected at an early stage in the adrenal medulla in 1 or both adrenal glands.